LLf13/todofse-backend/README.md

 - A MongoDB Admin-Panel is installed to make interacting with the Database easier
   - Username: admin
   - Password: pass
-- I didn't have time to make a proper API documentation, If you want to know how the API works take a look at the flask_api.py file
+- Checkout `structure.yaml` for proper API documentation